ros2/design/articles/per_package_documentation.md

 The system will automatically extract API docs for these languages from the source code in package repositories and build the output on the docs site.

+**Package documentation must be written and formatted in rst (reStructuredText)**

+Rst is the file format currently utilized by the ROS 2 documentation.
+Package documentation should continue to utilize rst for consistency.

 **The system must allow package documentation to be versioned per ROS 2 distribution**

 The docs site and buildfarm will allow documentation for the latest version of a package corresponding to each ROS 2 distribution the docs site supports versioning for.